On this page:

 - Edward Saxon, BA’82, is the Oscar-winning producer of such films as The Silence of the Lambs, Philadelphia and Adaptation.

 - Jennifer Baichwal, BA'90, MA'96, is an award-winning documentary filmmaker of such films as Manufactured Landscapes and Watermark.

 - David Bezmozgis, BA’96, earned widespread acclaim for his first book, Natasha and Other Stories, winning the Commonwealth First Book Prize, a Guggenheim Fellowship and the Danuta Gleed Literary Award for best first collection of short stories in the English language.
-His latest book, The Free World, was longlisted for the 2011 Scotiabank Giller Prize.
+His books The Free World (2011) and The Betrayers (2014) were both shortlisted for the Scotiabank Giller Prize.

 - Mary Lawson, BA’68, is the author of the international bestselling novels Crow Lake and The Other Side of the Bridge, which was longlisted for the Man Booker Prize for Fiction.